BraneShop/BraneShop.github.io/src/templates/6ww-content.md

 -->

 <p> In order to support learning and development, we provide "<b>office
-hours</b>", twice per week, for a total of 2 hours, to allow for a supportive environment to complete assigned homework and gain further understanding. </p>
+hours</b>" to allow for a supportive environment to complete assigned homework and gain further understanding. </p>

 <!--
 <h5>Essential details</h5>